 Frequently Asked Questions (FAQs)

-Please browse our FAQs about the Esrille New Keyboard − NISSE to find answers to our most commonly asked questions.
-If you don't find the answer you're looking for, feel free to contact us at our Facebook page, our Twitter account, or from the Comments field in our Order Form.
+Please browse our FAQs about NISSE and find answers to our most commonly asked questions.
+If you don't find the answer you're looking for, feel free to contact us at our Facebook page, our Twitter account, or from the Comments field in our Order Request Form.

 The key switches are placed where average Japanese people can reach their fingers while their wrists are fixed.
-This is based on the research for the TRON keyboard; the green trace lines in the right side figure, laid over the NISSE (Size M) key switch layout, indicate the finger's reach collected in their research.
+This is based on the research for the TRON keyboard; the green trace lines in the figure below indicate the finger's reach collected in their research.
 Unlike the TRON keyboard, which uses the default key spacing of 16 mm, NISSE (Size L) uses the conventional key spacing of 18.8 mm so as not to increase the production costs of the keycaps.
-The NISSE (Size M) key switch layout more closely matches with the green trace lines.
+The NISSE (Size M) key switch layout matches more closely with the green trace lines.

 It is important to note that any type of keyboard, even if it is designed ergonomically, may cause discomfort to your hands, arms, or other parts.
 Many things are linked; even if you feel pain in your arms, the actual cause of your pain may be in your neck, for instance.
 Selecting a proper chair and desk combination, and taking breaks are also important.
 Please consult a qualified health professional for creating comfortable and productive environment.
-ANSI/HFES 100-200 would also be a good reference.
+ANSI/HFES 100-2007 Human Factors Engineering of Computer Workstations would also be a good reference.